sonic-net/SONiC/doc/Dump-Utility.md

 }

 Note: When properly configured by the orchagent, the ASIC_DB is supposed to have a TRAP obj and a corresponding TRAP_GROUP object.
+Assuming there is an issue in copporch, the corresponding entries for "bgp" trap_id will not be written to the ASIC_DB.
-Assuming this config did not happen properly, the "tables_not_found" list should have the names of these tables.
+Subsequently, "tables_not_found" will reflect the names of these tables.
+Note: This Utility doesn't determine the root cause on why did it happen, it merely reflects the current redis-state.
 ```

 ###### Requirements on the Module Class for handling 'all' keyword